RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

+Blacklisting of the Hollywood 10, including such prominent writers as Dalton Trumbo and Ring Lardner, and

+The infamous witch-hunts
+conducted by the House Un-American Activities Committee (HUAC) were shameful, dark, and fearful, blights on our nation's history and on the entertainment industry's .
+Richard periods in our nation's history

-Blacklisting of the Hollywood 10, including such prominent writers as Dalton Trumbo and Ring Lardner, and the infamous witch-hunts conducted by the House Un-American Activities Committee (HUAC) (one of whose members was a newly elected congressman named Richard Nixon) were dark periods in our nation's history and in the entertainment industry.
+(one of whose members was a newly elected congressman named Richard Nixon) and in the entertainment industry.

 If you have trouble believing that writers could be blacklisted,